fitbenchmarking/documents/JOSS_paper/paper.md

 # Acknowledgements

-We also would like to acknowledge funding support from:
+We would like to acknowledge funding support from:

 * European Union’s Horizon2020 research and innovation programme, EU SINE2020 WP-10,
 * EPSRC Grant EP/M025179/1 -- Least Squares: Fit for the Future.
 * The Ada Lovelace Centre (ALC).

-And for helpful discussions in the very stages from Nick Draper and Roman Tolchenov, and maybe mention Nick Gould and others from group who included in discussions somewhere along the route?
+We would also like to thank Nick Draper, Roman Tolchenov, Nick Gould and Jaroslav Fowkes for their helpful comments and advice.

 # References